umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

  From here they will have a pending invitation to the project they have been invited to.

- Once the invitation have been accepted, they can now access the project and go to the frontend and he backoffice of the project they have been invited to.
+ Once the invitation have been accepted, they can now access the project through the Umbraco Cloud portal and access their site from there.

 :::note
 This only applies on project on version 8.9.1 and above.